Remove Your Shoes At The Door

 Dirt & Filth

-You’ve walked around in who-knows-what and you enter someone’s home wearing shoes that may look clean, but still carry grime.
+You've walked around in who-knows-what and you enter someone's home wearing shoes that may look clean, but still carry grime.
 No matter how you may scrape and scrub your shoes or boots, they are not completely clean.
-You carry this dirt and grime into someone’s home.
+You carry this dirt and grime into someone's home.
 Maybe they have little children who play on the floor, or they have newly refinished floors or new carpet.
 If they have made it clear that they have a no-shoe rule, who are you to clod through their house with your shoes on?
+What could you have walked through that day?
+Gasoline, oil, people's spit, fertilized lawns, cigarette butts, animal droppings, antifreeze – yuck!
+You wouldn't want to have that tracked through your own home, would you?
+(However, this may not be a valid reason if you have a pet dog or cat, as they can track in just as much on their paws.)

 Pesticides